-- (a) This was a \$15,500,000 loan drawn by Prospero Maritime Inc. on September 4, 2006.
-The loan was payable in fourteen consecutive semi-annual instalments consisting of two instalments of \$1,200,000 each, one instalment of \$1,000,000 each and eleven instalments of \$825,000 each and a balloon payment of \$3,025,000 payable with the final semi-annual instalment in September 2013.
-The interest was based on LIBOR plus a margin that ranged between 0.9%-0.95%, depending on the asset cover ratio.
-The loan was secured with the following: (i) first priority mortgage over M/V "Aristides N.P.", (ii) first assignment of earnings and insurance of M/V "Aristides N.P.", (iii) a corporate guarantee of Euroseas Ltd., (iv) a minimum cash balance equal to an amount of no less than \$300,000 in an account Prospero Maritime Inc. maintains with the bank, and (v) overall liquidity (cash and cash equivalents) of \$300,000 for each of the Company's vessels throughout the life of the facility.
-Other covenants and guarantees are similar to the rest of the loans of the Company. - (b) This is a \$20,000,000 loan drawn by Xingang Shipping Ltd. on November 15, 2006.
-Joanna Maritime Ltd, owner of M/V "Joanna", is a guarantor to this loan.
-The loan is payable in eight consecutive quarterly instalments of \$1.0 million each, the first of which was due in February 2007, followed by four consecutive quarterly instalments of \$750,000 each, followed by sixteen consecutive instalments of \$250,000 each and a balloon payment of \$5.0 million payable with the final quarterly instalment due in November 2013.
+(a) This is a \$20,000,000 loan drawn by Xingang Shipping Ltd. on November 15, 2006; Joanna Maritime Ltd, owner of M/V "Joanna" is a guarantor to this loan.
+The loan is payable in eight consecutive quarterly installments of \$1.0 million each, the first of which was due in February 2007, followed by four consecutive quarterly installments of \$750,000 each, followed by sixteen consecutive installments of \$250,000 each and a balloon payment of \$5.0 million payable with the final quarterly installment due in November 2013.
 The interest was based on LIBOR plus a margin of 0.935% initially; after Alcinoe Shipping Ltd. became a guarantor the rate became 0.90%.

-On April 5, 2013, an Addendum was signed by which the balloon payment of \$5.0 million will be repaid by eight consecutive quarterly instalments of \$200,000, each starting in February 2014, plus a balloon payment of \$3,400,000 payable with the final quarterly instalment on November 15, 2015.
+On April 5, 2013, an Addendum was signed by which the balloon payment of \$5.0 million will be repaid by eight consecutive quarterly instalments of \$200,000 each starting in February 2014 plus a balloon payment of \$3,400,000 payable with the final quarterly instalment on November 15, 2015.
 The interest is based on LIBOR plus a margin of 5.30%.
-As of November 1, 2013 and thereafter at any time throughout the repayment of the loan, a minimum deposit of \$400,000 is to be maintained with the bank.
+As of the November 1, 2013 and thereafter at any time throughout the repayment of the loan a minimum deposit of \$400,000 is to be maintained with the bank.
 The loan is secured with the following: (i) first priority mortgage over M/V "Marinos" owned by Xingang Shipping Ltd, (ii) first assignment of earnings and insurance, (iii) a corporate guarantee of Euroseas Ltd. and (iv) a mortgage on M/V "Joanna".
 Other covenants and guarantees are similar to the rest of the loans of the Company.

-(c) This is a \$10,000,000 loan drawn by Manolis Shipping Ltd. on June 11, 2007.
+(b) This is a \$10,000,000 loan drawn by Manolis Shipping Ltd. on June 11, 2007.
 The loan is payable in thirty-two consecutive quarterly instalments of \$160,000 each, the first of which was due in September 2007, plus a balloon payment of \$4,880,000 payable with the final quarterly instalment in June 2015.
 The interest is based on LIBOR plus a margin of 0.80% if the ratio of the outstanding loan to the vessel value is below 55%, otherwise the margin is 0.90%.
 The loan is secured with the following: (i) first priority mortgage over M/V "Manolis P", (ii) first assignment of earnings and insurance, (iii) a corporate guarantee of Euroseas Ltd. and (iv) a minimum cash balance equal to an amount of no less than \$300,000 in an account Manolis Shipping Ltd. maintains with the bank.
 Other covenants and guarantees are similar to the rest of the loans of the Company.

-On October 29, 2012, a supplemental agreement was signed under which Tiger Navigation Corp., owner of m/v Tiger Bridge, SAF-Concord Shipping Ltd., owner of m/v Monica P, and Alterwall Business Inc., owner of M/V OEL Bengal, provided additional guarantees to this loan.
+On October 29, 2012, a supplemental agreement was signed under which Tiger Navigation Corp., owner of M/V Tiger Bridge, SAF-Concord Shipping Ltd., owner of M/V Monica P, and Alterwall Business Inc., owner of M/V Ninos, provided additional guarantees to this loan.